-- 1. To receive and adopt the Company's accounts for the year ended 31 December 2022 together with the Strategic Report and the reports of the Directors and Auditor. - 2.
-To approve the Directors' remuneration policy. - 3.
-To approve the Directors' remuneration report for the year ended 31 December 2022. - 4.
-To re-elect Ben Larkin as a Director of the Company. - 5.
-To re-elect Lyn Goleby as a Director of the Company. - 6.
-To re-elect Lord O'Shaughnessy as a Director of the Company. - 7.
-To re-elect Patrick Reeve as a Director of the Company. - 8.
-To re-appoint BDO LLP as Auditor of the Company to hold office from conclusion of the meeting to the conclusion of the next meeting at which the audited accounts are to be laid. - 9.
+- 1. To receive and adopt the Company's accounts for the year ended 31 December 2023 together with the Strategic report and the reports of the Directors and Auditor. - 2.
+To approve the Directors' remuneration report for the year ended 31 December 2023. - 3.
+To re-elect Ben Larkin as a Director of the Company. - 4.
+To re-elect Lyn Goleby as a Director of the Company. - 5.
+To re-elect Lord O'Shaughnessy as a Director of the Company. - 6.
+To re-elect Patrick Reeve as a Director of the Company. - 7.
+To appoint Johnston Carmichael as Auditor of the Company to hold office from conclusion of the meeting to the conclusion of the next meeting at which the accounts are to be laid. - 8.
 To authorise the Directors to agree the Auditor's remuneration.